MjetMulti/HTML-Helper/TwitchYtTimestampConverter/TwitchYtTimestampConverter_0_3/README.md

 1. Download this folder with all files inside it
 2. Open 'TwitchYtTimestampConverter_0_3.html' with a browser of your choice (either double click or right click -> Open with...)
 3. Choose your desired settings (can also be done later)
+4. Input data
+  - timestamps (input in main text area and press the ">"-button to lock them in; to go back press the button again (has "<" on it while the timestamps are locked in))
+  - target urls (target url area; enter them and then click outside the textarea; it updated when the textarea looses focus)
-4. Input timestamps and target urls (depending on your settings you might also have to input some video durations; see [Calulating methods](#calculation-methods) for more info)
+  - video durations (if required, see [Calulating methods](#calculation-methods) for more info) (same as the target urls => updates when loosing focus)
-5. Edit the timestamps if nessesary
+5. Edit the timestamps if nessesary (for bigger edits go back to the main textarea as CHANGES WILL BE LOST if the timestamp display is refreshed by changing durations or settings)
 6. Have formatted timestamps :)

 ### Supported functionality